drdobbymazz/financeflow/README.md

 - Responsive design for mobile and desktop

 ## Academic Project
-This project was developed as part of the Software Development module at Goldsmiths, University of London.
+This project was developed as part of the Computing Project 2 module at Goldsmiths, University of London.